 As dentistry becomes more advanced, more people are able to keep their teeth longer.
-In fact, a century ago, most adults probably did not have all their teeth.
+In fact, a century ago, many adults probably did not have all of their teeth.
 Fillings, root canals, regular checkups, and most other dental procedures are designed to keep your teeth firmly in place.
-However, there are some instances when a tooth simply must be removed.
+However, there are some instances when a tooth must be removed.
 This is why we offer safe and effective tooth extractions at our practice.

 When Tooth Extractions Are Necessary